tiiuae/ghaf-infra/docs/adapting-to-new-environments.md

 ## Target setup
 If you followed the example in this document, your target setup is now configured in `hosts/mytarget/configuration.nix`.
 When you install the configuration (see next section), [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) automatically partitions and re-formats the target hard drive, as well as deploys the NixOS configuration you defined in the previous chapter.

-In case you want to run nixos-anywhere manually, or you run into issues executing the installation in your environment, see the documentation in [nixos-anywhere.md](./nixos-anywhere.md).
+In case you want to execute nixos-anywhere manually, or you run into issues executing the installation in your environment, see the documentation in [nixos-anywhere.md](./nixos-anywhere.md).

-## Install/Deploy the target configuration
+## Install the target configuration
-Please see the documentation in the main [README](../README.md#tasks) for instructions on how to deploy the new configuration.
+Please see the documentation in the main [README](../README.md#install) for instructions on how to install the new configuration.